 - Bank accounts with POD (pay on death) or “in trust for” designations

 - Property held in a living trust

-When do I need to file probate papers in Texas?
+When Do I Need to File Probate Papers in Texas?

-What Else You Need to Know About Probate in Texas
+What Else You Need to Know About Probate

-- Executor Compensation — Executors can be reimbursed for out-of-pocket expenses incurred during the process, and are entitled to statutory fees that depend on the size of the estate.
+Clients frequently have questions about matters such as executor compensation, probate duration, and the complexity of the process for larger estates.
+Executors can be reimbursed for out-of-pocket expenses incurred during the probate process, and they are entitled to statutory fees that depend on the size of the estate.
 A set fee may also be stated in the will.